b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

-So, in this case you can either calculate the z-score for standard normal distribution with $\mu$ = 0 and $\sigma = 1$ or define a normal distribution with a given mean and sd (here `Dsts.Normal(100, 24)`) and let the `Dsts.cdf` calculate the z-score (under the hood) and percentage (it returns it) for you.
+So, in this case you can either calculate the z-score for standard normal distribution with $\mu$ = 0 and $\sigma = 1$ or define a normal distribution with a given mean and sd (here `Dsts.Normal(100, 24)`) and let the `Dsts.cdf` calculate the z-score (under the hood) and probability (it returns it) for you.

 To further consolidate our knowledge.
 Let's go with another example.
 Remember that I'm 181 cm tall.
 Hmm, I wonder what percentage of men in Poland is taller